 - 6.7.1 The baseline (Appendix D) illustrated the spatial variability in accessibility to key services by walking, public transport and cycling from different parts of the Borough, based on Census 2011 data.
 The data were mapped as travel time to major employment centres, GP, hospitals, primary and secondary schools, community and leisure facilities, play equipment, accessible green space, train stations, bus stops, foodstores and town centres.
 In general terms the data show that travel times are shortest for residents in town and district centres, particularly for accessibility to schools, community and leisure facilities, high frequency bus stops, accessible green space and foodstores, but this pattern is less uniform for access to health care facilities, train stations and major employment areas.
-Locations north and south of the built up residential areas of Porchester, south of Swanwick and in the South of Fareham SGA tend to have the longest travel times to key services of all the locations assessed. - 6.7.2 The spatial strategy directs development proposals to locations within existing settlement boundaries, resulting in significant short-, medium- and long-term beneficial effects by directing development to more sustainable locations (such as Fareham Town Centre) where there is a range of existing facilities and services, a mix of uses and opportunities for employment and a choice of sustainable transport modes.
-Notwithstanding this, some negative effects are predicted in relation to site allocations on the urban fringe or in less well connected locations, such as those at Funtley Road (Fareham), West of Sovereign Crescent and The Winning Post.
+Locations north and south of the built up residential areas of Portchester, south of Swanwick and in the SS outh of Fareham SGA-tend to have the longest travel times to key services of all the locations assessed. - 6.7.2 The spatial strategy directs development proposals to locations within existing settlement boundaries, resulting in significant short-, medium- and long-term beneficial effects by directing development to more sustainable locations (such as Fareham Town Centre) where there is a range of existing facilities and services, a mix of uses and opportunities for employment and a choice of sustainable transport modes.
+To maximise this benefit, the Fareham Town Centre Broad Location for Housing Growth seeks development of 620 new homes during years 10 to 16 of the plan period. - 6.7.26.7.3Notwithstanding this, some negative effects are predicted in relation to site allocations on the urban fringe or in less well connected locations, such as those at Funtley Road (Fareham), West of Sovereign Crescent and The Winning Post.
 Sites with ready access to the M27 are assessed as leading to mixed effects because, although future users will have good access, proximity to the motorway is likely to limit opportunities for sustainable patterns of travel to develop.
-Certain site-specific recommendations are made to help maximise the positive, such as the provision of on site cycle facilities and improved links to walking and cycling routes. - 6.7.3 Turning to the plan's transport strategy, policy TIN1 and TIN3 are predicted to result in positive effects by increasing accessibility to jobs and local services, and TIN1 in particular is positive for promoting sustainable transport.
-TIN3 safeguards land for further development of the Rapid Transit Scheme Delme Roundabout, A27 from Delme Roundabout to Portsmouth boundary, Quay Street Roundabout and Fareham Bus Station, A27 Western Way, A27 Station Roundabout to Redlands Lane and Land to the West of Paxton Road.
+Certain site-specific recommendations are made to help maximise the positive, such as the provision of on site cycle facilities and improved links to walking and cycling routes. - 6.7.36.7.4 Turning to the plan's transport strategy, policy TIN1 and TIN3 are predicted to result in positive effects by increasing accessibility to jobs and local services, and TIN1 in particular is positive for promoting sustainable transport.
+TIN3 safeguards land for further development of the Rapid

+Transit Scheme - Delme Roundabout, A27 from Delme Roundabout to Portsmouth boundary, Quay Street Roundabout and Fareham Bus Station, A27 Western Way, A27 Station Roundabout to Redlands Lane and Land to the West of Paxton Road.

-6.8 SA5: To Minimise Carbon Emissions and Promote Adaptation to Climate Change coast such as the area south of Hook where two Coastal Change Management Areas (CCMA) are in operation.
+6.8 SA5: To Minimise Carbon Emissions and Promote Adaptation to Climate Change